mikekpl/mikekpl/README.md

 A **Software Engineer** with expertise on building mobile applications and its system architecture, I also have good understanding on APIs, database, automated testing & CI/CD.
 Experienced on diverse industries such as fintech, banking, gaming, healthtech, information technology and many more.

-- 👾 Have a product or idea in mind?
-Let's make it happen! 😉
 - 🗨️ Ask me about **Android** (Kotlin or Java), **iOS** (Swift) and **Mobile App Development** in general.
-- 🏠 Currently prefers work from home and remote setup
-- 🚀 Continuously learning tools such as KMP, Rust, Maestro and different tools to automate CI/CD
+- 🚀 Learning: Kotlin Multiplatform, Compose Multiplatform, Front-end Web Development using ReactJS, Typescript, WASM  and different tools to automate CI/CD pipelines.
 - 👽 Interests (related to tech): automating workflows, design systems and cloud computing.
-- 🛠️ Tools: OSX, Any IntelliJ based IDE, Xcode, Insomnia, zsh.
 - 📫 Reach me at mikeklbusiness@gmail.com
-- 🎮 Outside of development, I play some PC games in Steam!
 - ⭐ Liked my profile?
 Send some love by starring my [Profile](https://github.com/mikekpl/mikekpl) ReadMe.
 Feel free to use as reference!

 ### Stats